joomla-projects/virtualisation/README.md

     $ composer test

-PHPUnit is run with the `--testdox` option.
+PHPUnit is run with the `--testdox` option after removing `dockyard` content.

 #### `build`